-As mentioned previously, the features make the loan.
+The features make the loan.
 The low rate you may have found might be excellent.
 However, if you foresee a need to rework your loan term and your loan doesn’t offer this feature, you may be digging yourself a hole.

 Usually, potential borrowers are seeking the opportunity to make extra payments, have an offset account, or a redraw facility.
 Whilst you can always refinance the loan further down the track, finding flexibility upfront may save you the hassle.

 How you access your lender may also be worth considering.
-Are you okay with having to go into the branch, or would you prefer to control your funds and repayments via internet banking?
+Are you okay with having to go into the branch?
+Or, would you prefer to control your funds and repayments via internet banking?
 Your investment loan should suit your lifestyle so that it doesn’t become a burden.

 You may need to consider what level of certainty you would like to surround your repayments.
 This is where you evaluate your need for either a fixed or variable loan.
 Do you need a fixed loan to be comfortable with your repayments, and plan them into your budget?
-Or would you prefer more freedom that may come with variable loan?
+Or would you prefer more freedom that may come with a variable loan?